svenko99/alfred-sskj/README.md

 	- ```pip3 install requests beautifulsoup4```

-- after that the only thing  left is to install [sskj.alfredworkflow](https://github.com/svenko99/alfred-sskj/raw/main/sskj.alfredworkflow) in the repo
+- after that the only thing  left is to install [SSKJ.alfredworkflow](https://github.com/svenko99/alfred-sskj/raw/main/SSKJ.alfredworkflow) in the repo

 ## Usage
 - In Alfred type `sskj` and your word of choice e.i. `sskj krog` or `sskj pica`
-- If you enter the definition of the word will be copied to the clipboard
+- If you hit enter the definition of the word will be copied to the clipboard
+- To get synonyms of word type `sinonim` and your word of choice e.i. `sinonim krog` or `sinonim čas`

 ![Screenshot 2022-09-22 at 09 32 09 2](https://user-images.githubusercontent.com/107575361/191687377-c7c328ef-e42d-4857-b931-51405d455267.jpeg)